livejs/dotjs2016/script.md

 # Part 3: Sam + Tim

 **SAM:** A couple of months ago, Tim and I met through Live:JS: A collective of audio and visual artists.
-And then I asked Tim: Oh, wouldn't it be nice to combine our projects?
+I asked Tim: Oh, wouldn't it be nice to combine our projects?

 **TIM:** YES, that is a good idea.
 Let's have a Hack Weekend.

-**SAM:** We added MIDI controller assignments in modV and grabbed the Canvas data to send it over WebSockets to nerdV, controlling the LEDs and DMX!
+**SAM:** We added MIDI controller assignments in modV and grabbed the Canvas data to send it over WebSockets to Tim's project nerdV, which controls the NERDDISCO LED Curtain and DMX lighting!

 **TIM:** But tonight, in this sweet venue, in Paris, we're going to rock this conference.